zonedguy/zoned/README.md

 -----------------

 F7 = Alternate weapon farming.
-Edit the downloaded file with an editor (i.e. Notepad) and see the first comments to update XPosChange and YPosChange variables.
+Use the weapon chart below as input for the script.

 	Weapon Selections: